rrsankar/rrsankar.github.io/README.md

 ## Bio
 Ram is an experienced & certified data professional building data-driven solutions powered by AI.
-He likes to run experiments on new AI tools & tech, which can be found in his github (Ram's Lab).
-He collaborates with his friends at Seed-42.
+He likes to run experiments on AI tools & tech, which can be found in his GitHub (Ram's Lab).

 ## Education
 Bachelor's, Computer Science | University of Kerala (_December 2018_)